-Understanding and properly configuring file server permissions is crucial for managing access control and ensuring data security within an organization.
+Understanding and properly configuring file server permissions is crucial for permissions management, access control, and ensuring data security within an organization.

-Best practice recommends assigning permissions through group membership rather than directly to individuals.
-This will ensure that sensitive information is protected, unauthorized access is prevented, and users will be able to perform their tasks without compromising data integrity.
+Best practice recommends managing permissions through group membership rather than assigning them directly to individuals.
+This ensures that sensitive information is protected, unauthorized access is prevented, and users can perform their tasks without compromising data integrity.

-By determining how permissions are assigned and identifying those users who have directly applied file server permissions, you can easily remove inappropriate access and thereby strengthen your IT system and data security.
+By determining how permissions are assigned and identifying users who have been granted direct file server permissions, you can remove inappropriate access and strengthen both your IT systems and your permissions management strategy.

 In this guide, we will look first at the native way of using PowerShell to find users who have direct permissions on file shares and then look at a more straightforward approach using the Lepide Data Security Platform.